 I recommend puppy training classes, followed by obedience training.
 This breed can do very well in tests and trials involving herding and obedience, but need extra training with the help of a professional dog trainer to achieve their best.
 This is a highly trainable breed.

-We have an excellent page on the best dog training books, which you can read by clicking on the link HERE.
+We have an excellent page on the best dog training books.

 The Belgian Laekenois dog is very alert to its surroundings.
 This is part of its heritage as a herding breed and a guardian breed.
 They will very quickly let you know if something unusual is happening in your vicinity, by barking until you come to take a look at what's going on.
 It makes a great watchdog.